Do I need an appointment to view or research collections?

 Where is the AKC Library & Archives located?

-We are located at the AKC headquarters at 260 Madison Avenue, 4th Floor, New York, NY.
+We are located at the AKC headquarters at 101 Park Avenue, New York, NY just south of Grand Central Station.
 A photo ID is required to enter the building.

 What is in the AKC Library & Archives collections?